Adana Yeşiloba Hippodrome: History

 Horse racing started in Adana in 1962 at a race course near the Şakirpaşa Airport.
-Shortly afterwards after the race course moved to its current location to a 66.6 hectare land area.
+Shortly afterwards, the race course moved to its current location to a 66.6 hectare land area.
 At the opening, there was only the sand track which still serves today.
 The turf track was completed in 1996 and started hosting competitions in the spring of 1998.
 Besides the two tracks, training track was opened in fall 2000.
 There are currently 3 tracks at the race course.

 The second spectator stands, which has a 3000-seat capacity, was opened in January 1999.